UrsaDK/GmailSync/README.md

 Description
 -----------

-> Requires: [imapsync][]
+**Requires:** [imapsync][]

 GmailSync is a specialised script designed to facilitate transfer of mail from one gmail account to another.
-This need frequently arises when a user opens up either a new gmail or google apps account and wishes to transfer all their existing mail from the old account to the new one.
+This need frequently arises when a user opens up either a new gmail or moves from their existing account to a new google apps account and wishes to transfer all their existing mail from the old account to the new one.

 This script is a wrapper around [imapsync][] script, thus [imapsync][] is required in order to use this script.